isomerpages/gb-assist/_browse-all-licences-SFA/Registration-to-Import-Animal-Feed.md

 ### Application Details

-<p>The Registration to Import Animal Feed may be issued by either Animal &amp; Veterinary Service, a cluster of National Parks Board or Singapore Food Agency.
+<p>The Registration to Import Animal Feed may be issued by either Animal 7 Veterinary Service, a cluster of National Parks Board or Singapore Food Agency.
 This registration is issued to importers to import animal feed.</p>
 <p><strong>FAQs</strong></p>
 <p>Not available!</p>